-To support these approaches, minimum technical requirements are required through the development of open standards and protocols for areas such as information, data and communication systems that also ensure the highest levels of security are maintained.
+To support these approaches, minimum technical requirements are required through the development of open standards and protocols, aligned to international standards where possible, for areas such as information, data and communication systems or electric vehicle integration that also ensure the highest levels of security are maintained.
 Milestone 2: By 2019, an integrated suite of advanced network planning models, techniques and distributed energy resources services valuation methods have been established as foundational to the mainstreaming of distributed energy resources services as non-network alternatives.

-A range of new network forecasting, planning and valuation tools and hosting capacity analytics will be foundational to distributed energy resources services becoming mainstream alternatives to traditional network augmentation.
+A range of new network forecasting, planning and valuation tools and hosting capacity analytics will be foundational to distributed energy resources services becoming mainstream alternatives to traditional network augmentation and replacement.